bahtiyartan/troia/docs/25Operators.rst

 One of the most used elements of expressions is function call.
 In TROIA language, specifying instance name of class/dialog is a must.
 THIS keyword is used for indicating same instance.
 In other words, if you want to call another method of the class/dialog in its method you must use THIS keyword.

 A function calls which does not include instance name is considered as a system function.
-System functions are predefined functions to ease some mostly used operations.
-(SIN(), ABS(), REPLACE() etc)
+System functions are predefined functions to ease some mostly used operations like math operations, string operations etc.
+** Most used system functions will be discussed in related sections, for all system functions please see TROIA Help. **

 ::